 334 Medium shot from behind Dave and Poole at the computer console as in 290, they speaking with Mission Control.
 (1:20:34)

 MISSION CONTROL: X-RAY Delta One, this is Mission Control.
 Roger, you're one nine er three zero.
 We concur with your plan to replace number one unit to check fault prediction.
-We should advice you however that our preliminary findings indicate that your onboard nine er triple zero computer is in error predicting the fault.
+We should advise you however that our preliminary findings indicate that your onboard nine er triple zero computer is in error predicting the fault.

 335 Shot of Dave and Poole from the front.
 (1:20:54)